-- the name, address and taxpayer identification number of the beneficial owner and the nominee; - a statement regarding whether the beneficial owner is: - a non-U.S. person; - a non-U.S. government, an international organization or any wholly-owned agency or instrumentality of either of the foregoing; or - a tax-exempt entity; - the amount and description of units held, acquired or transferred for the beneficial owner; and - specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.
+- the name, address and taxpayer identification number of the beneficial owner and the nominee; - a statement regarding whether the beneficial owner is: - a non-U.S. person; - a non-U.S. government, an international organization or any wholly-owned agency or instrumentality of either of the foregoing; or - a tax-exempt entity; - the amount and description of common units held, acquired or transferred for the beneficial owner; and - specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.

 Each broker and financial institution is required to furnish additional information, including whether such broker or financial institution is a U.S. person and specific information on any common units such broker or financial institution acquires, holds or transfers for his or her own account.
 A penalty per failure, with a significant maximum penalty per calendar year, is imposed by the Code for failure to report that information to us.
-The nominee is required to supply the beneficial owner of our common units with the information furnished to us tax and substantial valuation misstatements.
-No penalty will be imposed, however, for any portion of an underpayment if it is shown that there was a reasonable cause for the underpayment of that portion and that the taxpayer acted in good faith regarding the underpayment of that portion.
-We do not anticipate that any accuracy-related penalties will be assessed against us.
+The nominee is required to supply the beneficial owner of our common units with the information furnished to us.